Joras-Latihd/Football_Quiz_App_Project/README.md

 🔗 Live Demo:
 https://saroj-football-quiz.vercel.app/

-This application challenges users with 500 football trivia questions across 3 difficulty modes, complete with a ranking system, lifelines, leaderboard, and a stunning Stadium Nights dark UI.
+This application challenges users with football trivia questions across 3 difficulty modes, complete with a ranking system, lifelines and leaderboard.

 ---